 - Colorado must be your domiciliary (your permanent home).

 How do you prove that Colorado is your domiciliary?

 The law states that someone must live in Colorado for at least 91 days in order to file for divorce.
 So, theoretically, if someone came to Colorado (perhaps they were assigned here for their job), even if he or she lived here for an extended period of time (less than 91 days), they would not be able to file for divorce.

-And, as I’ve written about previously, once the divorce paperwork is filed, the state will not grant a divorce for another 91 days—so, technically, a person must have lived in Colorado for 182 days in order to get divorced here.
+And, as I’ve written about previously, once the divorce paperwork is filed, the state will not grant a divorce for another 91 days—so, usually, a person must have lived in Colorado for 182 days in order to get divorced here.
 (Technically, a person could move after the divorce was filed, and, if they were here for 91 days before they filed, they could still get divorced in Colorado.)

 Married in One State, Divorced in Another

 As a rule, if you are married in one state you are married in all states.
 If you are divorced in one state, you are divorced in all states.
 This means that, despite the varying laws surrounding the way people are allowed to get married and divorced, all states uphold your marital status.